-I will begin teaching at Fresno City College as a full-time, tenure track Philosophy Instructor beginning Fall 2019.
+I have been teaching at Fresno City College as a full-time, tenure track Philosophy Instructor since Fall 2019.
 I’ve created a video to introduce myself to faculty, staff, and students, which you can access here.

 Prior to this I taught philosophy for Bakersfield College in Kern County prisons through the Inmate Scholars Program and in rural areas to predominately Latino students through the Rural Initiatives Program.